10 tips for organising your apparel exports to Europe

 The future of packing: sustainable packaging materials

 - When using carton, get the FSC-certified version.
 This ensures the carton originated from responsibly managed forests or recycled materials.
 Try to replace polyester materials by using recycled polyester or biodegradable plastics.
+This white paper by Fashion for Good offers tips on reducing the use of polybags (PDF), as well as on how to recycle them or replace them with sustainable alternatives.

 - Always ask permission from your buyer before using alternative packaging and materials.